awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-images.md

 ### OS build state<a name="os-build-state"></a>

- On the **Scan status** page you can choose the arrow next to the package group name to expand the entry to show each OS build that is part of the package group\.
+ On the **Scan status** page, you can choose the arrow next to the package group name to expand the entry to show each OS build that is part of the package group\.
 The OS build states are:
 +  **Building** – The build of your software on the OS is in progress\.
 This might take up to an hour to complete for each build\.
 +  **Scanning** – The build process completed successfully and the scan is in progress\.
 This might take several hours to complete\.
 +  **Successful** – The build and scan process completed successfully\.
 No further action on your part\.